-A common question I get during my Agile training courses is what is the difference between Agile Adoption and Agile Transformation.
+A common question that participants ask me during my Agile training courses is what is the difference between Agile Adoption and Transformation.
 It’s a great question.
-I see five key differences worth talking about.
+I see five key differences between the two worth talking about.

 But first, let’s agree on our terminology.
-These are my working definitions for these two terms though I realize that people don’t use these two terms consistently.
+People frequently mix the terms Agile Adoption and Agile Transformation and use them inconsistently.
+These are my working definitions for these two terms.

 Agile Adoption Defined

-The focus here is on a process change.
-Agile Adoption is viewed as moving from one process, such as waterfall or SDLC, to an Agile process or framework.
-This might also be called an Agile transition or a Scrum transition.
+The focus during Agile Adoption is on process change.
+You can view Agile Adoption as moving from one process, such as waterfall or SDLC, to an Agile process or framework.
+This might also be called an Agile transition.

 Most organizations first experience Agile in this way.
 When an organization runs an “agile pilot” they are generally referring to Agile Adoption.